googleapis/genai-toolbox-llamaindex-python/README.md

 Adding an auth token to a tool allows users to use the following Features:
 - [Authorized Invocations](https://googleapis.github.io/genai-toolbox/resources/tools/#authorized-invocations): The
 tool is validated by the auth service before the call can be invoked.
-Toolbox will reject an calls that fail to validate or have an invalid token.
+Toolbox will reject all calls that fail to validate or have an invalid token.
 - [Authenticated Parameters](https://googleapis.github.io/genai-toolbox/resources/tools/#authenticated-parameters): These
 replace the value of a parameter with a field from an [OIDC claim](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).